c-ehrlich/anket/README.md

 ### Backend
 Anket uses [Next.js](https://nextjs.org/)'s built-in backend, using [next-connect](https://github.com/hoangvvo/next-connect) for a better developer experience.

-This choice was made for two reasons:
+This choice was made for several reasons:
 1. Being able to use the same [Zod](https://github.com/colinhacks/zod) schema and types in both the backend and frontend without requiring any kind of intermediary, thus allowing great type safety.
 2. Being able to deploy with just a Postgres database and a single Vercel instance or Docker container.
 3. Being able to access the same environment variables in backend and frontend.